UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - Learners have transferred files using `scp`
     - (Optional) Can compress and archive files before transferring

-    Prior questions:

-    - Who has heard of `scp`?
-    - Who has already used `scp`?

 !!! info

     - We start with a transferring tool in the command line.